What is Due Diligence?

 In general, due diligence enables you to exactly know who or what you are dealing with before closing an important deal.
 Therefore, it may protect your company from many risks.

 Be aware: Even though the business environment improved in China, it is still difficult to get all the information you need.
-Laws and regulations are often unclear and change regularly.
+Laws and regulations are often unclear and they change regularly.
 Additionally, as most of the documents are in Chinese and the Chinese counterpart does not necessarily speak English, you may face huge language barriers.
 Therefore, you should consider getting in touch with professionals who will be able to support you in this process.
 Contact us if you need to get going with this.